Georeactor/georeactor-blog/posts/recipe-14.md

 tags: food,nyc
 ---

-I haven't written a new recipes post in month, and I have a lot of asides in this post including a NYC visit and thoughts about "Food Business".
+I haven't written a new recipes post in months, and I have a lot of asides in this post including a NYC visit and thoughts about "Food Business".
 It might be time for a reformat?

 ## Asides